assignUser/octolog/tests/testthat/_snaps/util.md

     Code
       octocat(test_string)
     Output
-      This is a message for Github!
+      This is a message for GitHub!

 ---